-- · Who: USGS volcano scientists and local counterparts. - How: Co-funded by USAID's Office of U.S. Foreign Disaster Assistance and the USGS/USAID VDAP mobilizes at the request of foreign governments of affected countries to assist foreign colleagues monitor, assess, and forecast volcanic hazard activity. - Agencies: FEMA, NIST, National Science Foundation (NSF), USGS, Federal Highway Administration (FHWA) - Responsibility: Agency-led reconnaissance teams conduct a general survey of the consequences from the earthquake, document initial observations from the earthquake, and assess the need for followup research activities based on identified topics.
-In specific earthquakes, the National Earthquake Hazard Reduction Program (NEHRP) agencies will engage in a formal post-earthquake investigation as laid out in the NEHRP plan (Holzer and others, 2003).
-When transportation infrastructure is involved, the FHWA and its State partners are engaged in damage assessment and reconnaissance. - Who: Agencies of the NEHRP (listed above), other agencies as appropriate, and their partners. - How: USGS Circular 1242 (Holzer and others, 2003) was developed to outline the official response of NEHRP.
+Pollution and Contaminants Release Agencies: U.S. Environmental Protection Agency (EPA) Responsibility: Reachback for Emergency Response (RACER) addresses complex environmental problems and disasters.
+Who: RACER draws on scientific and engineering researchers and technical experts from across EPA's 10 national laboratories and centers.
+How: RACER is coordinated through EPA's Office of Research and Development (ORD).
+Volcanic Eruptions Agencies: USGS and U.S. Agency for International Development (USAID) Responsibility: The USGS/USAID Volcano Disaster Assistance Program (VDAP) mobilizes to contribute expertise and equipment to other nations in times of crisis.
+VDAP scientists and their colleagues conduct field work, analyze geophysical data and satellite observations, and consider historical observations to help develop early warning capabilities.
+Who: USGS volcano scientists and local counterparts.
+How: Co-funded by USAID's Office of U.S. Foreign Disaster Assistance and the USGS, VDAP mobilizes at the request of foreign governments of affected countries to assist foreign colleagues monitor, assess, and forecast volcanic hazard activity.
+Earthquakes Agencies: FEMA, NIST, NSF, USGS, FHWA Responsibility: Agency-led reconnaissance teams conduct a general survey of the consequences from the earthquake, document initial observations from the earthquake, and assess the need for follow-up research activities based on identified topics.
+In specific earthquakes, the NEHRP agencies will engage in a formal post-earthquake investigation as laid out in the NEHRP plan (Holzer and others, 2002).
+When transportation infrastructure is involved, the Federal Highway Administration (FHWA) and its state partners are engaged in damage assessment and reconnaissance.
+Who: Agencies of the National Earthquake Hazard Reduction Program (listed above), other agencies as appropriate, and their partners.
+How: USGS Circular 1242 was developed to outline the official response of NEHRP.
 NEHRP agencies may deploy their own reconnaissance teams or may support external teams to conduct targeted assessments of geological, geotechnical, and structural impacts.
 In recent earthquakes, the USGS and FEMA have supported parts of this plan, primarily to support the Earthquake Engineering Research Institute (EERI) to host technical clearinghouses and coordination calls to share information across reconnaissance teams from multiple sectors.